TGOSS1984/uk_winter_mountain_tours_v2/README.md

   - Email is required when creating an account, ensuring every user can receive notifications.
   - Login accepts either **username or email** for convenience.
   - Profiles are auto-created for each user, extendable with extra fields (e.g. phone).
+- **Filters & Pagination**:
+  - Filterable All Routes page – users can browse all available mountain routes across the UK.
+  - Search by criteria – filter by region, difficulty, distance, and duration.
+  - Paginated results – routes are displayed in pages of 9 cards, with pagination controls.
+  - Non-destructive – feature is isolated from existing booking pages; the All Routes page is for discovery only.

 ---